-For a complete guide to apple picking orchards and farms across the country, visit check out the FTF Guide to Top U-Pick Farms in the US.
+For a complete guide to apple picking orchards and farms across the country, visit the FTF Guide to Top U-Pick Farms in the US.

 Apple-Picking in the Portland Metropolitan Area

-Portland is a hotbed of fresh fruits, local produce, organic vegetables and generally healthy farm-to-table cuisine.
-Many local families — known as locavores for bringing in food from local farms — find picking their own fruit to be a necessity in the Fall.
+Portland is a hotbed of fresh fruits, local produce and organic vegetables.
+Portlanders are all about healthy, farm-to-table cuisine.
+Many local families — known as locavores for consuming food from local farms — find picking their own fruit to be a necessity in the Fall.

-Locals agree that for apple picking around Portland, Oregon, the best area to hit is Hood River County, home of the Fruit Loop.
-Located just an hour away from Portland in the national scenic area of the Columbia River Gorge, the 35-mile-long picturesque Fruit Loop is a collection of pick-your-own fruit and vegetable orchards.
-The Loop’s mission is to promote sustainable agricultural diversity in the county, which is achieved through the organization of local farms.
+Locals agree that among Oregon apple farms, the best picking area is Hood River County, home of the Fruit Loop.
+The 35-mile-long picturesque Fruit Loop is a collection of pick-your-own fruit and vegetable orchards that together promote sustainable agricultural diversity.
+Fourteen are open and operating in fall 2023 and apple picking begins in August.
+The Fruit Loop is an hour away from Portland in the national scenic area of the Columbia River Gorge.
 While you are in the area, stop by one of the county’s alpaca farms so the kids can admire these fuzzy creatures.

 Mt.
-Views Orchards is open daily from July because they sell both their own picked, and make available for you to pick, a variety of fruits including prunes, peaches, grapes and pumpkins.
+View Orchards is a 50-acre apple and pear farm, typically open daily from July to October.
+Like Kiyokawa, it has spectacular views of Mt.
+Hood from every tree.
+Admission is free.
+They sell both their own picked, or for you to pick, variety of fruits including prunes, cherries, peaches, grapes and pumpkins.
 Check their website for a calendar of special fall events.
+They grow , wine tastings, farm to table dinners and more.

 Oregon Favorites for Families Pick Your Own Farms Directory